caglartoklu/shotlast/README.rst

 **Linux**

 Untested but it is expected to work.
-Waiting for comments from macOS users.
+Waiting for comments from Linux users.

 **macOS**